Monday – Saturday, 8:00 am to 4:00 pm (loads only accepted until 3:45 pm)

 - Reusable clothes/household items [we make sure these items find new homes]

-We accept loads of all sizes and charge $60/ton, which we estimate based on the volume and composition of the load.
+We accept loads of all sizes.
+Our pricing starts at a minimum of $40 per load and goes up from there based on a rate of $60/ton, which we estimate based on the volume and composition of the load.
 A truckload of typical household trash may be relatively inexpensive, while the same truck full of construction waste will cost more.
 COMING SOON: we will be installing a scale for precise load weights and pricing.

 WE DO NOT ACCEPT PALM TRUNKS OR FRONDS